zashirah/premier-league-survivor/README.md

 ## Overview

 _**Premier League Survivor** is a game centered around the English Premier League.
 The user can create an account.
 After creating an account, the user can create and join leagues.
 Each league will have a seperate leaderboard and is designed to be like a fantasy football laegue.
 The rules of the game are the following:_
-1. Select only 1 game each matchweek per league (there are 38)
+1. _Select only 1 game each matchweek per league (there are 38)._
-2. You can only select one team 2 times throughout a single Premier League season.
+2. _You can only select one team 2 times throughout a single Premier League season._
-3. You can only select games that have not started.
+3. _You can only select games that have not started._
-4. If a game that you have selected a winner from starts, you cannot change your pick.
+4. _If a game that you have selected a winner from starts, you cannot change your pick._
+5. _If you select a winner, you get 3 points.
+A tie is worth 1 point, and a loss is worth 0 points._